 For the Orthodox Christians, Santa Claus dates back to Basil the Great (Ayios Vasilis), who lived in Cappadocia which is the capital of Caesarea (an ancient city of the Byzantine years) he spent almost his entire life helping his fellow man and is in world history as the initiator and first author of organized philanthropy.
 According to tradition, St. Basil the Great was a lanky, with black eyes and a white beard.
 Even St. Nicholas in the Orthodox tradition of iconography was a gaunt old man with a white beard.
 The Saint Basil died on January 1, 379.
 This date, the day of his death, he maintained this tradition. it was (first) of all Christian people that bring blessing and good luck into the new year.
 The New Year carol praises the main character (Ayios Vasilis) is mentions the Great Kingdom whose work is a reminder to every landlord to resume course for the benefit of children that sing the carols to them.

-Saint Basil (Ayios Vasilis) was similar to Saint Nicolas (Ayios Nicolas) in history for their generosity.
+Saint Basil (Ayios Vasilis) was similar to Saint Nikolas (Ayios Nicolas) in history for their generosity.
 Today’s picture of Santa Claus or Ayios Vasilis with his large red coat, red trousers, white beard and red hat started to be popular in the year 1931 when the well known american coca-cola company introduced Santa Claus dressed like this and holding a huge brown sack.
-Before that Ayios Nicolas or Santa Claus was known as a thin old man dressed as any other man that shared around presents.
+Before that Ayios Nikolas or Santa Claus was known as a thin old man dressed as any other man that shared around presents.

 The story of Ayios Nicolas is told in the traditional Greek Christmas carols that you can find below translated into 2 languages.